 Sing along to the Sound of Music in Salzburg

-Discover the highlights of Salzburg on today’s guided tour, including the Mirabell Gardens.
+On today’s guided walking tour, discover the highlights of Salzburg, including the Mirabell Gardens and Mozart’s House.
 Tonight, join our optional Mozart Concert & Dinner.

 Ascend into the Bavarian Alps for stunning scenery

-Discover more of Salzburg on your own today or join an optional excursion Salzburg’s salt mines and the Eagle’s Nest, a mountaintop retreate built as a birthday gift for Adolf Hitler.
+Discover more of Salzburg on your own today or join an optional excursion Salzburg’s salt mines and the Eagle’s Nest, a mountaintop retreat built as a birthday gift for Adolf Hitler.

 Eagle's Nest & Salt Mines $105* pp